-In the future, the Villeneuve Airport Area is a world-leading investment and innovation hub that promotes the economic diversification of the region by enabling conducive collaboration through investor attraction and the clustering of industry.
+In the future, the Villeneuve Airport Area is a leading investment and innovation hub that promotes the economic diversification of Sturgeon County by enabling conducive collaboration through investor attraction and the clustering of industry.
 The Villeneuve Airport Area - Area Structure Plan (ASP, Plan) supports the implementation of innovative technologies and development techniques to accommodate a wide variety of key business types.
-The Plan area creates valuable employment opportunities for residents and stimulates economic viability that meets the diverse needs of the surrounding area.
+The Plan area creates valuable employment opportunities for residents and stimulates economic viability that meets the diverse needs of County residents.